Skip to content

 How it works: Vinegar has antiseptic properties and can help restore acidic balance in the ear, making it less hospitable to bacteria and yeast.

 Use: Mix equal parts of vinegar (typically apple cider vinegar) and water.
-Use a syringe or soak a cotton ball with the solution and gently massage and clean the visible part of the ear canal.
+Use a syringe or soak a cotton swab with the solution and gently massage a few drops to clean the visible part of the ear canal.
 Avoid using vinegar if the ear is very red or if the dog shows signs of pain, as it can cause irritation.

 3. Coconut Oil